Deathamns/Viewhance/README.md

 For generating only meta-data (manifest and locale files, and/or update-files when the `-pack` argument is set) use the `-meta` argument.

 Additionally, minification (depends on Java, which needs to be manually installed, also some jar files which are automatically downloaded into the `build/.bin` folder) is possible via the `-min` argument.
-This argument is ignored when `-useln` or the `-pack` is used.
+This argument is ignored when `-pack` is used.

 Some platforms might be marked as legacy and they will be skipped at build unless the `-legacy` argument is set (and no platforms were specificed).